ogobrecht/hydebar/features.md

 HydeBar is a fully responsive HTML5 Jekyll sidebar template for the static site generator Jekyll.
 Except for the integration of the Reveal.js slideshow, Disqus comments and Google analytics it needs no activated JavaScript on the client side.
 The sidebar is complete CSS driven.

 The template has no dependencies on external plugins - therefore it can run on GitHub Pages.
-Except for the Jekyll blackbox itself (which renders your site) everything is implemented with Liquid templates located in the directories `_layout` and `_includes`.
+Except for the Jekyll blackbox itself (which renders your site) everything is implemented with Liquid templates located in the directories `_layouts` and `_includes`.
 No hidden secrets and highly customizable to your needs :-)

 ## Feature List